Montessori Education: The Nine Senses

 Proprioception

-The unconscious perception of movement and spatial orientation arising from stimuli within the body itself.
+Proprioception, otherwise known as spatial awareness, help’s a child develop their unconscious perception of movement and orientation.
 An example of proprioception would be our ability to close our eyes and touch our left index finger to our right eyebrow.
+The development of proprioception is an integral part of a child’s gross motor skills.